Biprajit09/Power-BI-project/README.md

 # 📊 Power BI Dashboard: E-Commerce Analytics

 This project demonstrates my ability to analyze and visualize e-commerce data using Power BI.
-The dashboard provides insights into product performance, seller activity, payment methods, and customer reviews.
+The dashboard provides insights into product performance, seller activity, payment methods, and customer reviews, along with advanced interactive features such as bookmarks, drillthrough buttons, and DAX measures.

 ## 🔍 **Project Overview**

-The dashboard showcases the following key visualizations:
+The dashboard includes the following key visualizations and features:
 - 📈 **Top 10 Product Categories**: Displays the highest-performing product categories by sales.
 - 📉 **Bottom 18 Product Categories**: Shows the least-performing product categories.
 - 🛍️ **Active Sellers Over the Year**: Visualizes the trend of active sellers over the year.